'Kids should not be driving forklifts': ScoMo's 'mad' idea to fix supply chain

-Teenagers will be allowed to drive forklifts if Australian Prime Minister Scott Morrison has his way.
+Australian Prime Minister Scott Morrison has backed down from an idea to allow teenagers to drive forklifts.

-Morrison is due at a national Cabinet meeting today and will put forward his idea to lower the age of licensing, as part of a suite of measures to deal with supply chain shortages, Guardian Australia reported.
+At a national Cabinet meeting today, Morrison was tipped to put forward his idea to lower the age of licensing, as part of a suite of measures to deal with supply chain shortages, Guardian Australia reported.

-In New South Wales, Victoria and Queensland, the current age limit for the "high-risk work" licence required to drive a forklift is 18.
-But Morrison wants this lowered.
+In New South Wales, Victoria and Queensland, the current age limit for the "high-risk work" licence required to drive a forklift is 18, but Morrison wanted it lowered to 16.

 The Prime Minister alluded to the change this week, saying work was already being done to reduce the regulations required in the trucking sector.